'Chelsea are designed to win the Champions League' - Are the Blues ready to re-join Europe's elite? | Goal.com

 The manager does not expect the performance levels to drop, however, with the 42-year-old acutely aware that Abramovich has bankrolled a squad capable of beating any team in Europe on its day.

-It is worth remembering that Abramovich was convinced to buy a Premier League club after witnessing Manchester United's dramatic 4-3 loss to Real Madrid at Old Trafford back in 2003.
+It is worth remembering that Abramovich was convinced to buy a Premier League club after witnessing Manchester United's dramatic 4-3 victory over Real Madrid at Old Trafford back in 2003.

 He knows the importance of succeeding in Europe.
 He has now "designed" a squad to do just that.
 Now, Lampard and his team must step up and deliver.